govau/notify-client-java/README.md

 ## Usage

-Before usage, creaate a service through the Notify admin console.
+Before usage, create a service through the Notify admin console.
 This provides access to the API credentials for your application.
 There are normal, test and team API keys available.
 Read the [API documentation](https://www.notifications.service.gov.uk/documentation) for more information.

 Add the maven dependency to your project.